siffiejoe/lua-moon/README.md

 change the common `moon_` prefix to your custom prefix behind the scenes to avoid linker errors in case another library also links to `moon.c`.
-The header files `moon_flag.h` and `moon_sub.h` can be included whenever needed, but they depend on the functions defined in `moon.c`.
+The header file `moon_flag.h` can be included whenever needed, but it depends on the functions defined in `moon.c`.
 The `moon_dlfix.h` header is completely independent, but relies on some platform specific functions.

 ##                             Reference                            ##